 Sometimes it is easier to get kids excited about eating healthy lunches when they are packed in fun and interesting ways!
-Help them pick out a cool lunch box and use reusable tupperware and flatware with their favorite colors or characters on them.
+Help them pick out a cool lunch box and use reusable Tupperware and flatware with their favorite colors or characters on them.
 You can also have them help make their own lunches!
 It is never too early to start teaching responsibility.
-This will also help them feel like they are part of the decision making process and encourage them to take control of their health later in life.
+This will also help them feel like they are part of the decision-making process and encourage them to take control of their health later in life.

 Cafeteria Food Tips

-There are many advantages to school lunches, but loss of control over what your child eats can be a challenge.
+There are many advantages to school lunches, but the loss of control over what your child eats can be a challenge.
 If your child gets their lunch from the cafeteria, look at the menu ahead of time and talk to them about healthy choices, balance, and what kinds of foods the school serves that they like and don’t like.

-Hopefully these tips and tricks will help you and your child feel more prepared for the school year.
-Good luck this fall, and don’t forget to schedule your child’s dental check up with our Katy pediatric dentist before school starts!
+Hopefully, these tips and tricks will help you and your child feel more prepared for the school year.
+Good luck this fall, and don’t forget to schedule your child’s dental check-up with our Katy pediatric dentist before school starts!